How and why to fight your charge for drug possession and paraphernalia

 1. Probable Cause

 One of the most important questions about your drug charge is whether the officers made legal contact with you.
-If they did not make legal contact with you (the traffic stop was illegal, the stop-and-search in the street was illegal), all of the evidence the police used to convict you (drugs, drug paraphernalia, even confessions) could be thrown out.
+If they did not make legal contact with you (i.e. Was it an illegal traffic stop or an illegal stop-and-search in the street?), all the evidence the police used to convict you (drugs, drug paraphernalia, even confessions) could be thrown out.

 Learn More About Probable Cause